The Corrosive Effect of Repeated Experiences of Failure in Children: l- With Learning and Emotional Difficulties ll- On the Autistic Spectrum

 Dr. Ionas Sapountzis, is the Director of the School Psychology program at the Derner School of Psychology and the Director of the Social Training Center (STC) at Adelphi University.
 He received his doctoral degree from NYU in 1990 and holds postdoctoral certificates in clinical and school psychology and in child and adolescent psychodynamic psychotherapy and psychoanalytic psychotherapy.
 He is on faculty at the Adult and Child Postgraduate Psychoanalytic and Psychotherapy Programs at Derner.
 Dr. Sapountzis has presented at numerous national and international conferences and has several publications on child, adolescent and adult psychotherapy.

 Participants will receive 1.5 CE credits for each 90 minute seminar class.
 Adelphi University is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Adelphi University maintains responsibility for this program and its content.
-Adelphi University, Derner School of Psychology, Postgraduate Programs in Psychoanalysis and Psychotherapy is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0185; by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0083; and by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0607.
+Adelphi University, Derner School of Psychology, is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors, #MHC-0185; by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0083; by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0607; and by New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0024.

 Full refunds are issued for cancellations made up to 7 working days before the event.
 Cancellations of less than 7 days for any reason, or no-shows are not refunded.
 Credit towards a future event/workshop are issued for cancellations less than 7 days and up to 24 hours before the event.
 No credit is issued for cancellations less than 24 hours before the events or no-shows.